wdi-sg/gitbook-2018/01-workflow/user-stories-wireframing/readme.md

 ---

-## Wireframes
+## Agile Process at the Beginning of a Project / Beginning of a Feature

 ---

+#### Begin with the problem statement
+- What problem are you trying to solve?
+- What is your proposed solution?
+- Does your spec solve the problem in a reasonable way?

+---

+#### Create a user persona
+- What are that person's motivations for using the product?
+- What do they want to accomplish or get out of the product?
+- Why or why wouldn't they find that the product solves their problem?

+---

+#### Break down product into "features" by thinking about user actions within the overall product

+#### What is the "Minimun Viable Product" needed to solve the user's problem?

+---

+#### Use the user personas to create user stories for each feature
+- Each story should describe which persona, the action being done, and the motivation for an action
+- Once you have constructed User Personas, to better understand your Users, you must construct User stories to identify each pathway they may want to take through your app or website.
+_As a **[role]**, I want to **[goal]** so I can **[benefit/purpose]**_

+User stories exist in different formats, but this is one that works quite well:
+For example:

+- _As a user, I want to read reviews of a selected book to help me decide whether to buy **_
+- _As an admin, I want to update the inventory of a selected book so my users know what is available.**_

+---

+#### Wireframe the interface needed to complete the user actions.

 _A website wireframe, also known as a **page schematic** or **screen blueprint**, is a visual guide that represents the **skeletal framework** of a **website**._ - Wikipedia

-[...continued...] **Wireframes** are created for the purpose of arranging elements to best accomplish a particular purpose.
+**Wireframes** are created for the purpose of arranging elements to best accomplish a particular purpose.
 The purpose is usually being informed by a business objective and a creative idea.
 The wireframe depicts the **page layout** or **arrangement** of the website's **content**, including **interface elements** and **navigational systems**, and how they work together.
 The wireframe usually lacks typographic style, color, or graphics, since the main focus lies in **functionality**, behavior, and priority of content.

 The key points to get across when creating a wireframe are: